 This document applies to staff, researchers, students, contractors and visitors of IT Sligo.

-Remote working/ study should continue for all that can do so in line with the needs of the institute and with direction and agreement with line managers and in accordance with the restriction under the individual Levels.
+The institute is committed to a significant increase in on campus activity for students.
+Blended delivery will be in operation for semester 1 as timetabled with a view to increasing on campus activity as the year progresses.
+Remote working should continue for all that can do so in line with the needs of the institute and with direction and agreement with line managers.

 The safety and wellbeing of staff and students is paramount.

 COVID 19 Response Team

-A COVID 19 Response team has been set up by the executive, to coordinate the operation of IT Sligo campus, in line with the Government’s Resilience and Recovery 2020-2021: Plan for Living with COVID19.
+A COVID 19 Response team has been set up by the executive, to coordinate the operation of ATU Sligo campus, in line with the Government’s Resilience and Recovery 2020-2021: Plan for Living with COVID19, as well as “a safe return plan for a safe return to on site further and higher education and research in 2021/2022”.

 See Appendix 1 for Team Members of the COVID 19 Response Team.